sderosiaux/golb/pages/2017-02-16-avro-benchmark/index.md

 ![schema-repo browser](schemarepo.png)

 - The JSON API (that will be used by the Java client API of schema-repo):
-  - GET /schema-repo: list all the subjects.
+  - `GET /schema-repo`: list all the subjects.
-  - GET /schema-repo/{subject}: 200 if the subject exists.
+  - `GET /schema-repo/{subject`}: 200 if the subject exists.
-  - GET /schema-repo/{subject}/all: list all the (version+schema) of the subject.
+  - `GET /schema-repo/{subject}/all`: list all the (version+schema) of the subject.
-  - GET /schema-repo/{subject}/config: display the config of the subject.
+  - `GET /schema-repo/{subject}/config`: display the config of the subject.
-  - GET /schema-repo/{subject}/latest: get the latest schema of the subject.
+  - `GET /schema-repo/{subject}/latest`: get the latest schema of the subject.
-  - GET /schema-repo/{subject}/id/{id}: get a specific version of the subject.
+  - `GET /schema-repo/{subject}/id/{id}`: get a specific version of the subject.
-  - PUT /schema-repo/{subject}: create a new subject
+  - `PUT /schema-repo/{subject}`: create a new subject
-  - POST /schema-repo/{subject}/schema: check if the schema in this subject exists
+  - `POST /schema-repo/{subject}/schema`: check if the schema in this subject exists
-  - PUT /schema-repo/{subject}/register: add a schema to the subject.
+  - `PUT /schema-repo/{subject}/register`: add a schema to the subject.
 It can fail if the schema is not compatible with the previous one (according to the validator rules of the subject, if set).
-  - PUT /schema-repo/{subject}/register_if_latest/{latestId}: add a schema only if the given version was the latest.
+  - `PUT /schema-repo/{subject}/register_if_latest/{latestId}`: add a schema only if the given version was the latest.

 It's basically a `Map[String, (Map[Int, Any], Config)]` (!).